open-edge-insights/eii-core/common/libs/ConfigMgr/README.md

 | `brokered`          | `boolean` | Yes                   | (Required if publishing via ZmqBroker) Specifies if publisher is using broker or not. use "brokered": true for use with broker. |
 | `BrokerAppName`     | `string`  | Yes                   | (Required if publishing via ZmqBroker) Specifies ZeroMQ Broker app name|

-### **Note** "Endpoint" can be given in different ways:
+### **Note** "Endpoint" can be given in different ways

-* zmq_tcp Endpoint should look like below:
+- zmq_tcp Endpoint should look like below:

     ```javascript
     "Endpoint":"127.0.0.1:65013"
     ```

-* zmq_ipc Endpoint have different ways of giving.
+- zmq_ipc Endpoint have different ways of giving.

   - Specifying just socket directory

         ```javascript
         "Endpoint":"/EII/sockets"
         ```

   - Specifying socket directory and socket file

         ```javascript
         "Endpoint":{